Esri/arcgis-gitops/aws/README.md

 ## Description

-The templates provide GitHub Actions workflows for ArcGIS Enterprise operations on [Amazon Web Services (AWS)](https://aws.amazon.com/) for Windows, Linus, and Kubernetes platforms.
+The templates provide GitHub Actions workflows for ArcGIS Enterprise operations on [Amazon Web Services (AWS)](https://aws.amazon.com/) for Windows, Linux, and Kubernetes platforms.

 The workflows require: